X-CASH-official/delegates-supervisor/README.md

 ## License

-**The X-Cash Delegate Explorer is an open-source project managed by the X-Cash Foundation**.
+**The X-Cash Delegate Supervisor is an open-source project managed by the X-Cash Foundation**.
 We are operating under the [MIT License](LICENSE).

 ## Contributing